European Rugby Champions Cup: 1995–1999

 The Heineken Cup was launched in the summer of 1995 on the initiative of the then Five Nations Committee to provide a new level of professional cross border competition.
 Twelve sides representing Ireland, Wales, Italy, Romania and France competed in four pools of three with the group winners going directly into the semi-finals.
 English and Scottish teams did not take part in the inaugural competition.
 From an inauspicious beginning in Romania, where Toulouse defeated Farul Constanţa 54–10 in front of a small crowd, the competition gathered momentum and crowds grew.
 Toulouse went on to become the first European cup winners, eventually beating Cardiff in extra time in front of a crowd of 21,800 at Cardiff Arms Park.

 Clubs from England and Scotland joined the competition in 1996–97.
 European rugby was further expanded with the advent of the European Challenge Cup for teams that did not qualify for the Heineken Cup.
 The Heineken Cup now had 20 teams divided into four pools of five.
 Only Leicester and Brive reached the knock-out stages with 100 per cent records and ultimately made it to the final, Cardiff and Toulouse falling in the semi-finals.
 After 46 matches, Brive beat Leicester 28–9 in front of a crowd of 41,664 at Cardiff Arms Park, the match watched by an estimated television audience of 35 million in 86 countries.

 The season 1997–98 saw the introduction of a home and away format in the pool games.
 The five pools of four teams, which guaranteed each team a minimum of six games, and the three quarter-final play-off matches all added up to a 70-match tournament.
 Brive reached the final again but were beaten late in the game by Bath with a penalty kick.
-Ironically, English clubs had decided to withdraw from the competition in a dispute over the way it was run.
+English clubs then decided to withdraw from the competition for the following year in a dispute over the way it was run.

-Without English clubs, the 1998–99 tournament revolved around France, Italy and the Celtic nations.
+The 1998–99 tournament revolved around France, Italy and the Celtic nations.
 Sixteen teams took part in four pools of four.
 French clubs filled the top positions in three of the groups and for the fourth consecutive year a French club, in the shape of Colomiers from the Toulouse suburbs, reached the final.
 Despite this it was to be Ulster's year as they beat Toulouse (twice) and reigning French champions Stade Français on their way to the final at Lansdowne Road, Dublin.
 Ulster then carried home the trophy after a 21–6 win over Colomiers in front of a capacity 49,000 crowd.